mattt/Morse.js/README.markdown

 ## Credit

-Javascript client-side WAV generation based on code by sk89q See [http://sk89q.therisenrealm.com/](http://sk89q.therisenrealm.com/) for more info
+Javascript client-side WAV generation based on code by sk89q See [http://sk89q.therisenrealm.com/](http://sk89q.therisenrealm.com/) for more info.

+Thanks to [Justin Slepak](https://github.com/jrslepak) for adding support for punctuation characters.